jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 **Subgraph States Contained Within Main GraphState:**
 Complex agents use subgraph states for their internal state management:
-- **ResearcherState**: Individual state for each research step with conversation context and tool state
+- **Research State**: Individual state for each research step with conversation context and tool state
-- **ExpertState**: Single state for expert agent with conversation context and calculation state
+- **Expert subgraph state**: Single state for expert agent with conversation context and calculation state
 - **State Containment**: Subgraph states are contained within the main GraphState
 - **State Isolation**: Each subgraph manages its own internal state independently